Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-partitions.md

 # Create and manage partitions

 ::: note
-This article is new, to support the preview release of the new Asset Management and its new UI.
+This article supports the preview release of the new Asset Management and its new UI.
 :::

 With partitioning, Hornbill Asset Management supports multi-org asset management in a single, centralized system.
 You can partition assets to benefit from an additional organizational layer that enforces specific access and visibility controls.